 - Testing and data over opinions and conventions: Invest in learning some basic social media analytics tools.
 Know and use the listening tools of your target social media channels.
 For Twitter, I use Hootsuite, but there are a lot of other free and low-cost tools out there.
 Check the Google Analytics on your website, or use the built-in tools provided if you use a platform like Bandzoogle or HostBaby.
 Look at the open and click rates for your email newsletter provided by your mailing list manager (I use MailChimp).
 Yes, it takes some time to learn, but the insight gained from even just the most basic analytics report can change your whole point of view about where you are spending your time.
 For example, I found out that Facebook is a major traffic source for my website when I examined my Google Analytics, something I would never have guessed since I don’t even have a fan page.

 - Numerous small experiments over a few large bets: Don’t put all your time or money into one promotional vehicle.
 It’s always difficult to decide where to put your money when you don’t have much of it.
 Some basic do’s and don’ts: Make a physical CD, but don’t press a thousand unless you have a big tour planned.
+Be reachable but you don’t need to invest in vanity phone numbers from RingBoost, a simple social media suffices.
 Do create something in paper (like a one-sheet) that can be used to promote your band at gigs.
 Do have a clipboard for email list signup.
 Don’t invest in thousands of dollars of branded merchandise without doing some surveys or experiments to see what your fans like.
 Do consider that Facebook ads are relatively cheap, and A/B ad testing can yield important information.
 Chris Robley at CD Baby has a great case study of a simple A/B ad test done for just $30 on Facebook.

 - Individuals and interactions over target markets: Focus on growing your tribe.
 Your tribe are the people, the actual individuals, who love your music so much they are willing to forward a link to it to their friends.
 They are the strangers who walk up to you after a gig and ask to buy a CD.
 They are the people who ask when you are performing next, and then write the date down when you tell them.
 They are the people you met in some capacity other than music who buy your CD after listening online.
 These are the people who should be on your mailing list.
 They are real people who deserve acknowledgement, even if it’s just a simple “thank you.”
 I loved Ariel Hyatt’s recent blog post and presentation on The Distribution Loop: Turning Fans Into Evangelists.
 What many people don’t get about social media is that it is not a broadcast medium for promoting a sales message, it is a vehicle for creating relationships and dialog.
 Your tribe must have not only people who download or buy your music, but also music industry contacts, peers, and other professionals.
 Relationships in every business are about mutual benefit.
 Create relationships, and over time, the promotion will take care of itself.